hunter9000/wzrdfrm/README.md

 GET /api/farm/classes/
     get all classes info, unlock status, reqs, serverside calculated 'can be unlocked' flag

+GET /api/farm/classes/
+    get the info of all classes, with which are unlocked, which can be unlocked(cost and prereqs)

 PUT /api/farm/classes/
     change current class